 Teach preschoolers how to write their name

 It’s important that before you begin to work on any activities with paper or hands-on materials, that you give the students plenty of time to identify letters in their name.
+If you’re looking for a tutorial on how to use these editable name mats – I’ve written a longer form name writing practice post on how to open and edit the files right here.

 Here are some ways you can do this, and this is what I do: